Rank Dynamics for Functional Data: Applications

 \subsection{House Price Data}

-House price data consists of monthly longitudinal average house prices after inflation adjustment for 306 cities in the US from May 1996 to August 2015.
-To compare the ranking for individuals, as for the Z\"urich growth data, we highlight the same six cities throughout, as in Figure \ref{fig:houData}.

-Since the two ranking methods yield similar results, we only focus on the smooth version defined in \eqref{eq:smoothRank} for the following.
-As shown in Figure \ref{fig:houSmooth}, house prices in Contra Costa and Fayette are seen to be generally high and low throughout, respectively, and Fresno are seen to have significant rank variations in house price.
-From the ranking perspective, we find that ranks are fairly stable before 2002 and become more dynamic afterward.
+House price data are available from Zillow.
+We consider here monthly longitudinal median house prices after inflation adjustment for house transactions in 306 counties in the US from May 1996 to August 2015.
+To compare the ranking for individual markets, we highlight the same six counties throughout, as in Figure~\ref{fig:houData}.
+Adopting the smooth rank function version defined in \eqref{eq:smoothRank}, in Figure~\ref{fig:houSmooth} house prices in Contra Costa and Fayette are seen to be generally high and low throughout, respectively, and those in Fresno are seen to have significant rank variation.
+We find that ranks were fairly stable before 2002 and became more dynamic afterward.

-We also estimate the rank summary statistics for the house price data.
-In Figure \ref{fig:houInstab} we see that Contra Costa and Fayette have very high and low ranks respectively and that the ranks are almost constant throughout.
+We also estimated the rank summary statistics for the house price data.
+In Figure~\ref{fig:houInstab} we see that Contra Costa county and Fayette county have very high and low ranks respectively and that their ranks were almost constant throughout the time period considered.
 On the other hand, we find that Kalamazoo has moderate ranks that are very volatile.
-These findings are in agreement with Figure \ref{fig:houSmooth}.
-This rank volatility plot has a similar shape to that in Figure \ref{fig:zurInstab} as expected and explained before.
-We also highlight the cities with the highest and lowest mixing coefficients as in \eqref{eq:mixing} in Figure \ref{fig:houMix}.
-It can be seen here that the magnitudes of mixing scores for the house price data are not as large as those for the Z\"urich growth curves.
+These findings are in agreement with Figure~\ref{fig:houSmooth} and the rank volatility plot has a similar shape to that in Figure~\ref{fig:zurInstab}, as expected.
+Highlighting the counties with the highest and lowest gains in rank $\zeta_i$ as in \eqref{eq:mixing} in Figure~\ref{fig:houMix}, we find that the magnitudes of difference in ranks between the beginning and the ending for the house price data are not as large as those for the Z\"urich growth curves.

-We also apply the model in (\ref{eq:rankDeriv}) to house price curves.
-Figure \ref{fig:houComp} shows the rank derivative decomposition for all cities in the study.
-Here, the individual component contributes more to the rank derivative than the population component, which is different from the Z\"urich growth data.
-Indeed, the estimated contribution from the two components are $\wt{\Lambda}_1 = 0.458$ and $\wt{\Lambda}_2 = 0.542$, i.e., $\wt{\Lambda}_1$ is a little less than $\wt{\Lambda}_2$.
-As shown in Figure \ref{fig:houData}, a general trend exists among the house price trajectories: the price first increases until 2005, decreases from 2005 to 2012, and then increases again after that.
-However, this pattern is not shared by all the cities in the study; In contrast, all the growth curves must be non-decreasing all the time.
-Thus, here in the house price data, an individual's changes in ranks are driven by individuals themselves more than the population, and that the dynamics of house prices over time vary across individual cities.